- Explore CGIS Programs

 All blog posts are by University of Michigan students who have participated in a CGIS program.
 The following blogs are students studying abroad in Israel and Palestine.
+Note that CGIS does not currently offer programs in Israel & Palestine, but are still looking for opportunities.
+Stay tuned!

 Isabella reflects on her spring term in Israel and Palestine